ritaCanavarro/hiring-assignments/sre/DocumentKeeper/README.md

 `kubectl apply -f .\deployment.yaml`
 `kubectl apply -f .\ingress.yaml`
 `kubectl apply -f .\service.yaml`
-`kubectl apply -f .\vpa.yaml` <- for VPA you must have the CRDs installed

 These steps will make the app be deployed to the minikube cluster.
 After that you can watch the logs by running `kubectl logs <container_name>` or the events by doing `kubectl events <container_name>`.